In a nutshell: The answer is yes, but it’s not very common in children under the age of 5.

 - If your baby will let you, put time in a pair of sunglasses (particularly wraparound ones) to protect their eyes against pollen.
 As Claire-abelle on our forum, whose little boy has hay fever, says, “Sunglasses are a godsend!”

-- Listen to the daily pollen forecast.
+- Check the daily pollen forecast.
 Children who are especially sensitive to pollen might start to get hay fever symptoms when the pollen count is as low as 10; when it reaches 50, most sufferers will start to struggle.

-- Keep your baby away from gardens and parks, when the pollen count is high – especially if the grass has just been cut.
-Choose a walk on the street or a visit to town instead.
-Even better, head for the seaside.
+- Keep your baby away from gardens and parks when the pollen count is high – especially if the grass has just been cut.
+Choose a walk on streets instead.
+Even better, if you can, head for the seaside.

 - Change your baby’s clothes and wash your baby’s hair after you’ve been outside to remove any trapped pollen.